Romanian philosophy: The Ionescians

 The "Ionescians" grouped around their teacher and/or friend, Nae Ionescu (1890–1940).
 He earned his PhD in Germany, with a study on "logistic", i.e., in the terminology of the epoch, mathematical logic.
-He actually rejected mathematical logic, thinking it is reductive even in comparison to classical logic.
-His thinking on logic in general may be regarded as a form of intuitionism.
-He published only newspaper articles, where he held strongly conservative, reactionary views, and he quickly moved toward the extreme right.
+He rejected mathematical logic, considering it reductive even in comparison to classical logic.
 After his death, some of his students and associates (Noica, Amzăr, Eliade, Onicescu, Vulcănescu) published his various lectures on Logic, History of Logic, Epistemology (i.e. Theory of Knowledge) and on Metaphysics and The History of Metaphysics.
 His approach to the History of Philosophy is mostly typological, not chronological.
 Nae Ionescu's thought could be described overall as an existential philosophy of Christian authenticity, called "Trăirism" (from the verb "a trăi", to live), an autochthonous version of Existentialism influenced by vitalism and Orthodox theology.
-Many late commentators have accused him of "plagiarism", neglecting that he never wrote his lectures, not even lecture notes; Ionescu creatively improvised, and on many occasions one can recognise ideas initiated by Bergson, Scheler, Heidegger; his charisma was impressive, and students were completely captivated by the fact that he philosophised on the spot, in the course room, without preconceptions, giving interesting answers to issues they raised, and provoking a certain spiritual tension, with an impetus toward thinking on one's own.
-Because he was quite ironic, always disposed toward revising his thought and never wrote philosophy proper, his disciples compared him to Socrates.

-The most important of his adherents were Mircea Vulcanescu (1904–1952), Mircea Eliade (1907–1986), Emil Cioran (1911–1995), Constantin Noica (1909–1987).
+The most important of his adherents were Mircea Vulcănescu (1904–1952), Mircea Eliade (1907–1986), Emil Cioran (1911–1995), Constantin Noica (1909–1987).
 Others like Petre Țuțea were also influenced by his personality, and philosophers like Alexandru Dragomir and Mihai Șora attended some of his courses.